Hannah Reese continues using her title as National American Miss South Carolina Jr. Teen in a positive way.

 Ciara plans to continue her volunteering and fund raising efforts in 2012 to help kids with Juvenile Arthritis!

 In line with Mrs. Obama’s “Let’s Move” campaign, Megan’s community involvement centered around encouraging children to become more fit.
 Today, in America, nearly one in three children is overweight or obese.
-According to Mrs. Obama, “The physical and emotional health of an entire generation is at stake.”
-Megan’s experiences as an athlete have taught her the importance of exercise and proper nutrition.
-Research shows that physical activity stimulates the brain which directly affects success both in the classroom and in life.

 She had an amazing time visiting local preschools and reading, exercising and visiting with them.
 They talked about different ways of exercising and staying fit, and how to eat healthy.
 She was so pleased to see one center with a vegetable garden!
 The children were so enthusiastic to tell her all about what they were growing and the different ways they liked their vegetables prepared.
 Her visits always included some group dancing and tumbling, which they really enjoyed, as did Megan!